-We are involved in research projects from small scale, such as helping local businesses in solving issues, to very large scale, such as helping develop advanced optical technologies for the world’s largest astronomical telescope, to be built at the European Southern Observatory.
+We are involved in research projects from small scale, such as helping local businesses in solving issues, to very large scale, such as helping develop advanced optical technologies for the world’s largest astronomical telescope, to be built at the European Southern Observatory find out more here.
 The emphasis is always on problem-solving and using our latest ideas and state-of-the-art technical know-how, some of which was recognised as “world leading” in the last Research Assessment Exercise.

 The research activities of the university are coordinated through our research centres.
 Research students belong to and are supported by our Graduate School.
 We also participate in GuildHE’s CREST Initiative through which we collaborate on research support and training with other institutions.

 We have a series of regular open Professorial Lectures where our experts give talks to the public on their latest ideas and thinking, and research centres also run seminar programmes.

 Further information about our research, and about how the University can support organisations' research needs can be obtained from our Research Centres.